stardust-gg/csharp-waas-server-sdk/README.md

 Net 8.0 Test project.

-Create a file appsettings.local.json in StardustTest and put your apiKey in it if you want to test Api calls.
+To test from Visual Studio, create a file appsettings.local.json in StardustTest and put your apiKey in it if you want to test Api calls.

 Add a wallet Id with some matic on mumbai to test transaction with the nethereum signer.